FilippoDeSilva/Wi-Fi-Bruteforce/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-### Disclaimer:

-The use of this tool is strictly limited to educational purposes or for security testing on networks you own or have explicit permission to test.
-Unauthorized use on networks without permission is illegal and unethical.

 ## Contributing